As banking jitterbug dies down, Fed returns to its main dance partner

 Recent spending and savings data show "a marked change in consumer behaviors ... with inflation prompting more caution," Diane Swonk, chief economist at KPMG, wrote after the release last week of the most recent personal consumption statistics.

-A recent decline in consumer sentiment was coupled with a drop in inflation expectations, something that could give the Fed confidence to be more cautious with any further rate increases, allowing its inflation fight to spool out over a longer time but with less risk of a full-on recession.
+A recent decline in consumer sentiment was coupled with a drop in inflation expectations, something that could give the Fed confidence to be more cautious with any further rate increases.

 Karen Dynan, a Harvard University economics professor and senior fellow at the Peterson Institute for International Economics, said her outlook was for the Fed to face a "slog" against inflation that will require more rate increases but, because of the strength of household balance sheets and the labor market, skirt a recession.